 Best places to stay in Salt Lake City in Sugar House:

 Home2 Suites by Hilton Salt Lake City-East is located in Salt Lake City in the Utah region, close proximity to The Tabernacle, Utah s Hogle Zoo, Red Butte Garden, and Utah Museum of Natural History.

 SpringHill Suites by Marriott Salt Lake City Sugar House is in a prime location in the Sugar House district of Salt Lake City, SpringHill Suites by Marriott Salt Lake City Sugar House is located 6.2 mi from The Tabernacle, 3.7 mi from Utah Museum of Natural History and 3.7 mi from Trolley Square.
-Featuring a fitness center, the 3-star hotel has air-conditioned rooms with free WiFi, each with a private bathroom.FIND BEST HOTELS IN SUGAR HOUSE
+Featuring a fitness center, the 3-star hotel has air-conditioned rooms with free WiFi, each with a private bathroom.MORE HOTELS IN SUGAR HOUSE

 5. University – Foothill, where to stay in Salt Lake city for nature lovers